AhmedAymannn/Shopvibe/README.md

 # ShobVibe-api
-An advanced e-commerce backend API built using JavaScript, Express.js, and MongoDB.
+An e-commerce backend API built using JavaScript, Express.js, and MongoDB.
 This project follows a clean architecture pattern with a dedicated service layer for business logic.

 Features